 Passiflora From Brazil

-The purple passion fruit makes its home in South America from southern Brazil through Paraguay and in parts northern Argentina.
+The purple passion fruit makes its home in South America from southern Brazil through Paraguay and in parts of northern Argentina.
 Before 1900, the passion vine was partially naturalized and flourishing in coastal areas of Australia.

 The Passionflower vine prefers a frost-free climate.
-Some cultivars can take temperatures into the upper 20° degrees Fahrenheit without serious damage.
+Some cultivars can take temperatures to the upper 20° degrees Fahrenheit without serious damage.
 However, this vine prefers warm temperatures.

 The yellow passion fruit is tropical and isn’t fond of frost.
 The purple and yellow forms both need protection from the wind.

-They make quite a few products from the plant and fruit – Like tea.
+They make quite a few products from plants and fruit – Like tea.

-Another interesting item about the Passiflora is that they are very popular with butterflies such as zebra longwing and gulf fritillary butterfly.
+Another interesting item about the Passiflora is that they are very popular with butterflies such as zebra longwing and gulf fritillary butterflies.

 There are dozens of passionflower vine varieties, both edible and non-edible.
 Our focus will be on the ornamental variety.

 Question: Are passion fruits edible?

 Answer: Many species of passion flowers bear edible fruits.
 Among them, Passiflora alata, antioquiensis, edula, incarnate (the Maypop of southern US), laurifolia, ligularis, and maliformis.

 Is The Passionflower Vine An Annual or Perennial?

 The Passionflower is a quick-growing perennial plant that spreads via root suckers.
 It is a climbing vine and can cover large areas above ground during the growing season and spread far and wide below ground.

 In climates that experience warm winter temperatures, it is a woody plant.
 In very cold temperatures, the above-ground vegetation dies off during winter, and the plant is herbaceous.

 Passion Flower Vine Care: Culture And Growing Passion Vines